 If you choose to have children, what school/unschool experience would you want for them?

 I’m still not sure that I want kids but if I do have them, they will definitely be unschooled.
 If they want more or less structure, I’m game for either.
-The only thing that’s really important to me is that they push themselves and try new things.
-I think it makes kids better people, and better citizens of the world.
+I just want them to be autonomous beings and I hope we can spend a lot of time together figuring it out as we go.

 Are there any other thoughts you want to share?

 We need everyone to be true to themselves because it just makes us all richer and better people.